Conservatorships

 The attorneys at Kramer Radin, LLP realize the difficulties presented by the incapacity of a loved one.
-We assist families throughout the Peninsula and South Bay Area confronted with the permanent or temporary incapacity of a loved one by establishing and administering conservatorships.
+We assist families throughout the Peninsula/South Bay Area confronted with the permanent or temporary incapacity of a loved one by establishing and administering conservatorships.

-In the event a person becomes unable to manage their own care or their finances, and does not have certain estate planning documents in place, a conservatorship proceeding may be necessary.
-A person may become incapacitated for many reasons, including an accident, illness or disease such as Alzheimers.
-In California, a conservatorship is a Court proceeding where a judge determines that a person (the "conservatee") in unable to care for his or her personal well-being or finances and appoints a conservator to handle the conservatee's care and/or finances.
+In the event a person becomes unable to manage his or her own care and/or finances, and does not have certain estate planning documents in place, a conservatorship proceeding may be necessary.
+A person may become incapacitated for many reasons, including an accident, illness or disease such as Alzheimer’s.
+In California, a conservatorship is a Court proceeding in which a judge determines that a person (the “conservatee”) is unable to care for his or her personal well-being or finances and appoints a conservator to handle the conservatee’s care and/or finances.
 There are two types of conservatorships in California:

-• A conservator of the estate is appointed to manage the conservatee's finances.
-The conservator must inventory and invest the conservatee's assets, ensure that bills and taxes are paid and the conservatee's financial needs are met, and keep accurate financial records.
+A conservator of the estate is appointed to manage the conservatee’s finances.
+The conservator must inventory and invest the conservatee’s assets, ensure that bills and taxes are paid, ensure the conservatee’s financial needs are met, and keep accurate financial records.

 The attorneys at Kramer Radin, LLP also assist children and families with guardianship proceedings.
 Whether due to death, physical or mental incapacity, incarceration or other reasons, a child's parents may become incapable of caring for the child.
 In that case, the Court may appoint a guardian to care for the child and make legal decisions on the child's behalf.
 A guardianship is a Court proceeding where a judge gives someone who is not the parent custody of the child and/or the power to manage the child’s property and finances.